-Cadence reviews its non-marketable investments on a regular basis to determine whether its investments in these companies are other-than-temporarily impaired.
+Cadence reviews its non-marketable investments on a regular basis to determine whether its investments in these companies are impaired.
 Cadence considers investee financial performance and other information received from the investee companies, as well as any other available estimates of the fair value of the investee companies in its review.
-If Cadence determines the carrying value of an investment exceeds its fair value, and that difference is other than temporary, Cadence writes down the value of the investment to its fair value.
+If Cadence determines the carrying value of an investment exceeds its fair value, the book value of the investment is adjusted to its fair value.
 Cadence records investment write-downs in other income, net, in the consolidated income statements.